shubhadesai5/shubha-kind-red/readme.md

 ## Note to the panelists
     Expect one case to fail
     - End-to-End negative scenarios while purchasing a product › User should not be able to checkout without any items added to the cart
+    - Running the tests only on chrome at the moment

 ## Assumptions
     - The website uses stable data-test attributes for element identification.